ArchipelagoMW/Archipelago/worlds/dst/docs/en_Don't Starve Together.md

 The generator will ensure progression logic to be able to reach your goal, which you have 3 difficulties to choose from:
 - Easy: Ensure items useful for your survival such as weapons, armor, lighting, seasonal gear, and base structures.
 - Advanced: Expects you to know the game well and to survive seasons under-equipped.
-- Expert: Expects you to survive in riskier conditions, such as entering the ruins without light, etc.
+- Expert: Expects you to be a pro and survive in riskier conditions, such as entering the ruins without light, etc.

 ## When the player receives an item, what happens?

-When you or another player find one of your items, you will be able to craft your item as long as you have the materials.
-You do not need to prototype it at a crafting station.
+New recipes will appear in your crafting menu, and will appear as prototypable if you have the materials, without the need to be near a crafting station.

 ## Which items can be in another player's world?

 Most recipes that would normally be learned at a Science Machine, Alchemy Engine, Prestithatitor, Shadow Manipulator, and Think Tank, and rare blueprints have been shuffled into the item pool, along with various boss loot.
 Traps may be included if you choose to enable them.
-Optionally, you can also shuffle your basic starting items or items craftable only at the Ancient Pseudoscience Station or Celestial Altar.
+Optionally, you can also shuffle your basic starting items or items normally only craftable at the Ancient Pseudoscience Station or Celestial Altar.

 However, not included in the item pool are:
 - Character-specific recipes
 - Cosmetic and decorative items
 - Fishing lures learnable at the Tackle Receptacle.
 (The Tackle Receptacle itself is shuffled)
 - Turfs learnable at the Terra Firma Tamper.
 (The Terra Firma Tamper itself is shuffled)
 - Post-Ancient-Fuelweaver and post-Celestial-Champion content.
-These items will be shuffled when the game's new content arcs are more developed.
+These items will be included when the game's new content arcs are more developed.

 Anything not shuffled will be craftable at their respective crafting station as in vanilla Don't Starve Together.